SkoolNotes/Taproot/2020PHYS201/KBhPHYS201NuclearPhysics.md

 This will, of course, result in a graph of thickness vs. count rate.

-Goal: finding the best T and the +/- range
+Goal: finding the best T and the +/- range that would fit the rates

 ![[Pasted image 20210120111507.png]]